-At the age of 22, William inherited a substantial collection of paintings, prints and other works of art following the death of his father in October 1816, a collection which became known as the Cottonian Collection and which now resides at Plymouth Museum and Art Gallery (now renamed The Box which will re-open in 2020).
+At the age of 22, William inherited a substantial collection of paintings, prints and other works of art following the death of his father in October 1816, a collection which became known as the Cottonian Collection and which now resides at Plymouth Museum and Art Gallery, now renamed The Box.

 As a result of his substantial inheritance, William was able to live a life of leisure and re-embarked upon his Grand Tour taking in Florence, Rome and Naples, acquiring a passion for art.

 He married Mary Collins in 1823 and lived at The Priory in Leatherhead.
 However, after visiting his younger sister at Churstow, near Kingsbridge, he immediately fell in love with rural Devon.
 In 1839 he purchased the lease of Highland House and moved to Ivybridge, describing it as” a village much famed for its beauty of situation and surrounding scenery on the River Erme”.